reductio/use-updating-callbacks/README.md

 # Organize callbacks and avoid rerenders

+Examples below can be found in this [Sandbox](https://codesandbox.io/s/useupdatingcallbacks-example-hbk5v).

 The hooks **useUpdatingCallbacks** and **useUpdatingCallback** can be used to define callback functions that always use the latest closure of the latest rerender, but never change their identity.
 Let's see this example without the hooks:

 ```js